Steve Kouleas: Television

 Kouleas began his career at The Sports Network (TSN) as an associate producer of SportsDesk in 1990, and worked at the network for seven years.
 He decided to step away from producing, and instead joined The Score as its lead anchor.
 Following his departure from TSN, Kouleas worked at The Score as its lead anchor for thirteen years.
-While at The Score, Kouleas covered numerous sports and sporting events, including the National Hockey League (NHL)'s Stanley Cup Finals, trade deadline, and Entry Draft.
+While at The Score, Kouleas covered numerous sports and sporting events, including the National Hockey League (NHL)'s Stanley Cup Final, trade deadline, and Entry Draft.
 He also covered several topics for the National Basketball Association (NBA).
 After thirteen years with The Score, Kouleas parted ways with the network.

 TSN announced on December 8, 2010 that Kouleas would re-join the network, as a part of their National Hockey League (NHL) broadcast team.
 Kouleas hosts the weeknight hockey program That's Hockey 2Nite, which premiered on February 1, 2011 on TSN2.